ikt-luh/Demo-Learned-Point-Cloud-Compression/README.md

 ### Running the VR headset

 For running the Occulus Quest 2 VR headset, you can use ADB.
-This is experimental to state.
+The implementation for this is currently under development and will be available in the coming weeks.

 On the receiver device, run
 ```
 sudo apt-get install android-tools-adb
 ```
 You will have to update udev rules for the headset.
 For this, run
 ```
 lsusb
 ```
 and get the ID of the Oculus VR, Inc. Quest 2 headset.
 This should look like "AAAA:BBBB".
 Then, add the following line to /etc/udev/rules.d/51-android.rules (Replacing AAAA and BBBB with the Device ID from lsusb)